Earlene Hawk Broadwater Batis

 Earlene Hawk Broadwater Batis, 73, of Uniontown, passed away Wednesday, January 25, 2023, in Scottdale Healthcare and Rehabilitation Center.

-Earlene was a 1967 graduate of Fairchance Georges High School.
-She attended Mount Moriah Baptist Church.
-Earlene previously worked in customer service at Uniontown Mall.
-She was an avid Steelers Fan.

-Left to cherish Earlene's memory are: son, Thomas B. Broadwater and wife, Lori, and grandson, Carson, of Uniontown; step-daughter, Kathryn Batis of Martinsburg, W.Va.; brother, Barry E. Hawk and partner, Alice, of Uniontown; nephew, Barry Hawk, Jr. and wife, Kristen, of Smithfield; cherished cousin, Donna Redman and husband, Don, of Fayette City; cousin, Martin Urban and wife, Pamela, of Brownsville; cousin, Kurt Spiker and partner, Terri, of Smithfield; and cousin, Daniel Spiker and wife, Rachel, of Severin, Md.

-Arrangements have been entrusted to the ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown, where family and friends will be received from 5 until 7 p.m. on Sunday, January 28th, and from 10 until 11 a.m. on Monday, followed by a service celebrating Earlene's life at 11 a.m. with Reverend Tim Tanner officiating.
+Arrangements have been entrusted to the ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown, where family and friends were received on Sunday, January 28th, and will be recieved from 10 until 11 a.m. on Monday, followed by a service celebrating Earlene's life at 11 a.m. with Reverend Tim Tanner officiating.
 Interment will be private.

 Memories and condolences may be shared with the family at www.adferguson.com and on the funeral home Facebook page.